 Do Januvia’s side effects vary by dosage?

 This isn’t known.
-Clinical trials of Januvia didn’t look at whether side effects varied by dosage.
-Side effects were only studied in people taking 100 mg of Januvia per day, which is the typical recommended dosage.
+Clinical trials of Januvia didn’t report whether side effects varied by dosage.
+Side effects were only reported in people taking 100 mg of Januvia per day, which is the typical recommended dosage.

 For more information on side effects of Januvia, check out this article.